cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    canvas area, and enter a name such as *demoPipeline*.
 No spaces are allowed in pipeline names.

-   To check that everything is complete, click the validate button, located on buttons above the canvas area.
-These controls are available:
+   To check that everything is complete, click the *Validate* button, located in the buttons above the canvas area.
+These controls are available in the upper-right:

    .. figure:: /_images/hydrator-gs-1-5-buttons.png
      :figwidth: 100%